-Breeding: A parrotlet’s nest is typically lain in any natural or artificial cavity such as holes in trees, on branches, fence posts or telephone poles.
+Breeding: A green parrotlet’s nest is typically lain in any natural or artificial cavity such as holes in trees, on branches, fence posts or telephone poles.
 They will nest in old mud nests and large stick nests built by other birds.
 4 to 6 eggs are laid, sometimes more, with an incubation period of 17 days.

 Diet: Australian Goldenfeast, Dried Egg Food, fresh fruits, vegetables, millet spray, cuttlefish bone111161